GICodeWarrior/fir/README.md

 Training can also be performed using a Docker container instead. [https://docs.docker.com/desktop/features/wsl/] If you plan to use your GPU(s) for training, you will need to install NVIDIA drivers and the NVIDIA Container Toolkit. [https://docs.nvidia.com/ai-enterprise/deployment/vmware/latest/docker.html]

-Build the docker container by running docker `docker build --tag 'fir_trainer' .`
+Build the docker container by running docker `docker build -f Dockerfile.trainer --tag 'fir_trainer' .`

-If you only want to utilize your CPU for training, run `docker run -it --rm -v $PWD:/tmp -w /tmp -e WAR_LOCATION=<FModel-Data-Directory> fir_trainer`
+If you only want to utilize your CPU for training, run `docker run -f Dockerfile.trainer -it --rm -v $PWD:/tmp -w /tmp -e WAR_LOCATION=<FModel-Data-Directory> fir_trainer`

-If you want to utilize both your CPU and GPU(s) for training, run `docker run --gpus all -it --rm -v $PWD:/tmp -w /tmp -e WAR_LOCATION=<FModel-Data-Directory> fir_trainer`
+If you want to utilize both your CPU and GPU(s) for training, run `docker run -f Dockerfile.trainer --gpus all -it --rm -v $PWD:/tmp -w /tmp -e WAR_LOCATION=<FModel-Data-Directory> fir_trainer`

 ## License